-Total DSRIP Fund expenditures are limited as specified in STC 14 in section IX.
+Total DSRIP Fund expenditures are limited as specified in STC 14 in section VII.
 In addition to this limit, DSRIP Fund expenditures cannot exceed the lesser of the aggregate valuation of DSRIP projects as adjusted to include DSRIP planning funding and funds allocated to the High Performance Fund.
-Allowable expenditures are further limited by the availability of non-federal funding (through proper IGT or other funding), and provider performance on DSRIP milestones and metrics.